bluepylons/Boston/Boston - Current design/3D printed version/Draft assembly instructions.md

 ![Rotary encoder](https://github.com/bluepylons/Boston/blob/main/graphics/Assembly-guide-3DP/PCB-encoder.jpg?raw=true)

 # 3.5 - Soldering on the Reset Switch
-If your PCB did not come with the reset switch soldered on, solder it onto the bottom side of the PCB near the numpad (if you have PCB V0.7 or older), or to the top side of the PCB to the left right shift (on PCB V0.8 and newer).
+If your PCB did not come with the reset switch soldered on, solder it onto the bottom side of the PCB near the numpad (if you have PCB V0.7 or older), or to the top side of the PCB just to the left of right shift (on PCB V0.8 and newer).

 ![Reset switch](https://github.com/bluepylons/Boston/blob/main/graphics/Assembly-guide-3DP/PCB-reset-switch.jpg?raw=true)